dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

 # Work device restriction settings in Intune

-This article lists the Microsoft Intune device restrictions settings that you can configure for Android work profile devices.
+This article lists the Microsoft Intune device restrictions settings that you can configure for Android Enterprise profile devices.

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]